MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 :::image type="content" source="media/add-form/configure-table-permissions.png" alt-text="Configure table permissions.":::

-You can adjust the permissions and assign web roles based on your requirements.
-At a minimum, you'll need to add **append to** privileges for the table on which the form is based.
-Child permissions are also needed on the related **note (annotations)** table with **create** and **append** privileges in order for users to see the attachments section on the page.
+You can also adjust the permissions and assign web roles based on your requirements in the **Set up** workspace.

+:::image type="content" source="media/add-form/table-permissions.png" alt-text="Table permissions menu.":::

 For more information, see [Configuring table permissions](../security/table-permissions.md).

-:::image type="content" source="media/add-form/table-permissions.png" alt-text="Table permissions menu.":::

 ### See also